USS Baron: World War II Pacific Theatre operations

-Uruguayan Navy
+Use in the Uruguayan Navy

 Baron was the first of two Cannon-class destroyers transferred to Uruguay under the Mutual Defense Assistance Program on 3 May 1952 and commissioned as ROU Uruguay (DE-1).
 The 20 mm Mk.4 AA guns and torpedo tubes were removed.
 In 1969, both destroyers participated in UNITAS X joint exercises with the U.S. and other South American navies.

+Sinking and rediscovery of the wreck

-She was decommissioned in 1980, and sunk as a target ship in 1995.
+She was decommissioned in 1980 by the Uruguayan Navy, and sunk as a target ship in 1995 off the coast of Uruguay.

-In 2025 the wreck was located by Uruguay Sub-200 expedition.
-Upright and apparently in good condition.
+In 2025 the wreck was located and filmed by the Schmidt Ocean Institute's Uruguay Sub200 expedition.
+Upright and apparently in good condition it was covered in coral.